 This stunning location is perfect for anyone seeking a peaceful escape to relax and unwind while enjoying the beauty of nature.
 As one of the top tourist attractions on the island of São Miguel, visiting Lagoa do Canário is highly recommended for anyone visiting the Azores.

-Grota do Inferno
+Grota do Inferno Viewpoint

-The Grota do Inferno viewpoint provides visitors with an incredible panoramic view of several lakes within the Sete Cidades volcanic complex.
+The Grota do Inferno Viewpoint provides visitors with an incredible panoramic view of several lakes within the Sete Cidades volcanic complex.
 Take in the fresh air and marvel at the stunning vistas of Lagoa de Santiago, Lagoa Rasa, Lagoa do Canário, and Lagoa das Sete Cidades.

-Vista do Rei
+Vista do Rei Viewpoint

 The Vista do Rei viewpoint is where some of the most iconic postcard images of the Azores have been captured.
 The green and blue lakes found here are one of Portugal’s seven natural wonders, and it is easy to see why when viewed from this vantage point.